 Cervical spine fusion secondary to calcification has also been seen in patients with ENPP1 Deficiency.
 Prior to elective endotracheal intubation, patients should be evaluated via a lateral cervical spine x-ray.
 If cervical spine fusion is present, fiberoptic intubation is recommended.

 Individuals with ENPP1 Deficiency are at risk for developing hearing loss.
-The hearing loss can be conductive, sensorineural, or mixed, and can present as early as infancy.
-The hearing loss is typically caused by calcification of the arteries supplying the inner ear or stapedovestibular ankylosis (immobility of an ear bone).
+Hearing loss can be conductive, sensorineural, or mixed, and can present as early as infancy.
+Hearing loss is typically caused by calcification of the arteries supplying the inner ear or stapedovestibular ankylosis (immobility of an ear bone).
 Patients with ENPP1 Deficiency should be evaluated by an audiologist periodically to determine if there is hearing loss.
 Patients who do develop hearing loss have benefitted from the use of hearing aids.

 Skin and Eye Complications

 Some patients with ENPP1 Deficiency go on to develop some features characteristic of Pseudoxanthoma Elasticum (PXE).
 PXE is a disorder that causes select elastic tissue in the body to become mineralized due to calcium and other minerals being deposited in the tissue.
 This can result in changes in the skin and eyes.
 The changes to the skin frequently present on the neck, underarms, inside of the elbows, the groin, and behind the knees.
 It may resemble a rash or have a cobblestone appearance.
 Another complication is the possible development of Angioid streaks in the eyes.
 Angioid streaks are small breaks in Bruch’s Membrane, an elastic tissue containing the membrane of the retina, that may become calcified and crack.